-In recognition of the challenges of enabling this very vulnerable patient group and their carers to engage, the PCIT is a dedicated involvement team with a specific remit to ensure that, regardless of the stage of the recovery journey, patients and carers understand that their views are important and, as such, are welcomed.
+In recognition of the challenges of enabling this very vulnerable patient group and their carers to engage, the Person Centred Improvement Team is a dedicated involvement team with a specific remit to ensure that, regardless of the stage of the recovery journey, patients and carers understand that their views are important and, as such, are welcomed.
 A proactive approach is adopted to ensure that stakeholders are supported to contribute to organisational learning.

-As the Hospital is the home of patients whom are detained which brings challenges when sharing negative feedback in terms of the impact on patient / staff and carer / staff relationships.
+As the Hospital is the home of patients whom are detained this can bring challenges when sharing negative feedback in terms of the impact on patient / staff and carer / staff relationships.
 The Hospital therefore acknowledges the need to ensure that a range of processes exist to demonstrate that all feedback is welcome, including those which protect patient and carer confidentiality.
+The PCIT work in collaboration with the Complaints and Advocacy services to achieve this.

 Prior to admission, the Specific Needs Assessment process highlights any barriers to communication which indicate that a patient may have some challenges in sharing his views from the outset.
-This proactive approach to understanding individual needs enables the PCIT to liaise with internal and external colleagues to support continuity of input which may already be in place, as well as identify additional input required, specific to this environment.
+The PCIT are integrated part of the Skye Centre Induction programme for newly admitted patients and this enables a proactive approach to understanding individual needs and allows the team to liaise with internal and external colleagues to support continuity of input which may already be in place, as well as identify additional input required, specific to our environment.

 The PCIT has ongoing awareness of patients whom have been assessed as having specific communication needs (e.g. Intellectual Disability, Dementia, Autism, sensory impairment, literacy skill deficits, language barriers).
-A wide range of additional support mechanisms are used to elicit feedback (e.g. translators, interpreters, Graphic Facilitation, Talking Mats, creative medium e.g. the River Model, the Recovery Game, construct modelling).
-The ward outreach service ensures that 'hard to reach' patients, whose mental health is of significant concern, are supported to engage on a 1:1 basis within the ward environment.
+A wide range of additional support mechanisms are used to elicit feedback (e.g. translators, interpreters, Graphic Facilitation, Talking Mats.
+A tailored approach is adopted when required to ensure that 'hard to reach' patients, whose mental health is of significant concern, are supported to engage on a 1:1 basis within the ward environment.